Fabbboy/wroom/README.md

 ### Next Steps

 - [ ] cast floats back to int
-- [ ] add the globals to compiler for further use
+- [X] add the globals to compiler for further use

+- [ ] Forbidde implicit binary operations between different data types
 - [ ] Split globals and global constants in module
 - [ ] Prevent values and enforce types for extern variables
 - [ ] Better error messages please